10 healthy habits for women in 30s

 - Hydration and digestive health: Adequate water intake and consumption of fiber-rich foods support digestion, reduce bloating, and promote healthy skin.

 Consult a general practitioner if you notice ongoing or unusual symptoms that disrupt your daily life.
 Persistent headaches, digestive problems, unexplained weight fluctuations, chronic fatigue, or frequent infections may signal underlying health issues.
 Consult a healthcare professional for allergies, skin issues, and irregular menstrual cycles.
 If stress, anxiety, or mood fluctuations impact your well-being, seeking a doctor's advice can aid in managing these concerns as they can provide initial support, screen for underlying conditions, and refer you to mental health professionals for tailored care.
 Immediate medical attention is necessary for serious symptoms like trouble breathing, chest pain, sudden dizziness, or allergic reactions.
 Regular health screenings are vital for preventive care, particularly in your 30s.
-Prompt consultation with a GP promotes early identification and management of health issues, enhancing long-term health and quality of life.
-Prioritising health assists in preventing complications and encourages overall wellness.Telehealth with a doctor for women in their 30s
+Prompt consultation with a doctors or medical practitioner promotes early identification and management of health issues, enhancing long-term health and quality of life.
+Prioritising health assists in preventing complications and encourages overall wellness.How Hola Health may be able to help

 - Cough